Main factors that affect the cost of living

 - Barcelona: €4,140/m²

-- Málaga: €3,427/m² (record high)
+- Malaga: €3,427/m² (all-time high)

-- Small Towns: €300–700/m²
+- Small towns: €300–700/m²

-Food and Basic Products
+Food and basic products

-Food expenditure depends on habits and the number of people in the household, but it can be estimated that a weekly shop for one person costs between €40 to €60, or a monthly shop for two people between €250 to €350.
+Food expenses depend on habits and the number of people in the household, but it can be estimated that a weekly shop for one person costs between €40 and €60 , or a monthly shop for two people between €250 and €350.

 - Milk (1L): €0.95